 Before joining IAPMO, Mr. Beck had more than 36 years of engineering experience, including 25 years with the International Code Council and its predecessor the Southern Building Code Congress International.
 Some highlights include Richard’s contribution to the Product Evaluation Program (both report and criteria development), serving as the secretary to the Mechanical, Plumbing and Gas code committees, developing and presenting code courses on these codes and the building code, designing/maintaining certification programs, Code interpretations, telephone, written & formal (committee), serving on the initial development committees for the IPC and IMC, served on ASHRAE Standards Committee, and developed commentary for the mechanical and gas codes.
 Prior to entering the codes arena, Mr. Beck worked for seven years in the design and construction of large commercial nuclear power plants for the Tennessee Valley Authority Division of Engineering Design and Southern Company Services.

-This experience makes Richard uniquely qualified to lead IAPMO’s Uniform Evaluation Service.
+This experience makes Richard uniquely qualified to be a leader in IAPMO’s Uniform Evaluation Services.
 His focus remains on customer service, both to the users and report holders.
-This opportunity is so great that Mr. Beck moved his family from Alabama to California to answer the industry’s request for a valid competitor to the big guys in Brea.

 “I am very excited about being at IAPMO and the opportunity to compete in the marketplace,” Mr. Beck said.
 “Competition makes everyone better — it’s the American way.”

 Mr. Beck holds a BSME from the University of Alabama and is a Registered Professional Engineer in the states of Alabama, California and Georgia.
 He has certification by ICC as a Master Code Professional (MCP), Certified Building Official (CBO), and by the state of Florida as a Building Official and Plan Examiner.